matthova/rpi-intro/README.md

 This will install the program "git" onto our pi

 ### <a name="wifi"></a>Connecting to WiFi
 In order to connect over wifi, we need to setup our wireless credentials.
-To do this, enter the following into the pi's Terminal
+To do this, enter the following into the pi's Terminal:
 ```
 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```